Changing Your Benefits Broker: How to Know When to Make the Switch

 2. Your HR team is spending too much time managing benefits

-If your team is spending a lot of time managing employee benefits, your business-to-broker match is not working.
+If your team finds their time and bandwidth eaten away by benefits admin tasks, your broker's support is not working.
 A good broker for your business will make managing benefits so easy that it takes the task off your team’s shoulders entirely.

 For example, here are just some of the key tasks your broker should be managing: